hack4impact-uiuc/flask-exercise/README.md

 - pipenv
 - [Postman](https://www.getpostman.com/)

-Installation instructions for [Mac](https://github.com/hack4impact-uiuc/wiki/wiki/Mac-Setup) and [Windows](https://github.com/hack4impact-uiuc/wiki/wiki/Windows-Subsystem-for-Linux-Setup#setting-up-python)
+Installation instructions for [Mac](https://github.com/hack4impact-uiuc/wiki/wiki/Mac-Setup) and [Windows](https://github.com/hack4impact-uiuc/wiki/wiki/Windows-Subsystem-for-Linux-Setup#setting-up-python).

+Another great resource for anything on python, including installation is [The Hitchhiker's guide to python](https://docs.python-guide.org/).

 Check if you have the correct versions by running the following commands in your terminal: